EW-10/Kaggle-Work/README.md

 # Kaggle-Work
-This repository contains my work at [Kaggle learn](https://www.kaggle.com/learn).
+This is a repository for my work at [Kaggle learn](https://www.kaggle.com/learn).